How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Let it Sit

-Allow the hairspray to sit for a few minutes to soften the polish.
+Allow the hairspray to sit for a few minutes to effectively soften the polish.

 Step 3: Blot Away

-Blot the area with a clean cloth until the stain lifts, then rinse with water.
+Blot the area with a clean cloth until the stain begins to lift, then rinse the spot with water to remove any residue.

 Method 5: Dish Soap and Warm Water